opentext-idol/idol-tutorials/tutorials/README.md

 Knowledge Discovery software can be installed on Windows, Linux, on-prem, in the cloud, and in containers.

-The easiest option for most people trying Knowledge Discovery for the first time is to use a Windows laptop.
-So, these tutorials assume that is what you are using.
+Most people trying Knowledge Discovery for the first time will have access to a Windows laptop, so these tutorials assume that is what you are using.

 > NOTE: For Linux users, there will be notes like this along the way for relevant changes.